wenblack/desafio2-reactjs/README.md

 # 02 Desafio Ignite(Trilha React JS)
 Segundo Desafio prático do Curso Ignite  de React JS
+# Objetivo
+Componentizar as interfaces (Conteúdo e Barra lateral)
 ## Available Scripts

 In the project directory, you can run: